Problem Space Transformations for Out-of-Distribution Generalisation in Behavioural Cloning: INTRODUCTION

 The behavioural cloning (BC) paradigm \cite{bain1995framework, ross2010efficient} has been the foundation of recent advances in robotic manipulation \cite{chi2023diffusionpolicy, zhao2024aloha, o2024open}.
 BC is particularly promising for robot manipulation, as humans are very proficient in general manipulation, and can quickly learn to collect demonstrations when given a well-designed interface \cite{zhao2023learning}.
 An important benefit of using this data to train a robot policy is that it can be collected on the real system, thus avoiding the sim-to-real gap.
 However, as a supervised learning method, BC requires the collected data to cover the workspace with relatively high density \cite{pmlr-v15-ross11a, laskey2017dart, belkhale2024data}.
 Neural networks trained with BC, and more generally functions estimated through supervised learning, hardly generalise outside the support of the training data, i.e. "out-of-distribution" (OOD)~\cite{zhang2021understanding, liu2021towards}.
 Avoiding OOD states by providing sufficient data coverage can quickly become infeasible.
 This is particularly aggravating for robotic manipulation, as collection of human demonstrations remains time intensive and thus expensive \cite{zhao2024aloha}. \looseness -1

 The aim of this work is to investigate the effect of the choice of the problem space on the ability of a BC policy to generalize OOD.
 The focus is on robotic manipulation tasks with rigid bodies and low-dimensional state information.
 Therefore, practical assumptions on object-centric manipulation tasks are highlighted and leveraged to explore a family of associated problem space transformations.
 We observe that these transformations are a crucial design component for learning-based control of manipulators, and enable policies learned through BC to perform well on OOD states.
+Our focus is not that of solving OOD generalisation as a whole, but rather to carefully evaluate how careful transformation of the problem space in a common setup impacts generalization.

-We present three main contributions: \begin{itemize} \item we determine properties underlying practical manipulation problems; \item we describe several transformations of the problem space that embed these properties; \item we provide experimental results demonstrating that the choice of problem space transformation significantly impacts the ability of OOD generalisation for three robotic manipulation tasks. \end{itemize}
+We thus present three main contributions: \begin{itemize} \item we formalise the OOD problem in the context of manipulation; \item we describe several transformations of the problem space that embed these properties; \item we provide experimental results demonstrating that the choice of problem space transformation significantly impacts the ability of OOD generalisation for three simulated robotic manipulation tasks and a real-world pushing task. \end{itemize}

 After introducing related works and preliminaries in Sections \ref{sec:related} and \ref{sec:preliminaries} respectively, we present our main contributions in Section \ref{sec:problem_space_transformation} and validate it empirically in Section \ref{sec:result}.
 An overview of the proposed problem space transformations can be seen in \Cref{fig:transformations_overview}.